-- 1. Back up your saved game files to a separate location. - 2.
-Open the earlier module version in the Module Editor. - Select Tools I Update Saved Games I Export Game Piece info. - Save the info to a file on disk. - Close the Module Editor. - 6.
+- 3. Select Tools I Update Saved Games I Export Game Piece info. - 4.
+Save the info to a file on disk. - 5.
+Close the Module Editor. - 6.
 Open the later module version in the Module Editor. - 7.
-Select Tools I Update Saved Games Ilmport Game Piece info. - 8.
+Select Tools I Update Saved Games IImport Game Piece info. - 8.
 Select the info file saved in step 3.
 The module version of saved games field will list the earlier module version number. - 9.
 Click Choose and select any number of saved game files in the same folder to update. - 10.
 Click Update Games to overwrite the files.